osl2/BlueJ-Chicago/README.md

 ![Bild 1](Resize.png "Größenänderung")

 ##ENGLISH
-To use the visualizer import the jar as a library.Then you can use the Datastructures VArray, VMap, VDoublyLinkedList, VSinglyLinkedList, VDirectedGraph, VUndirectedGraph and VTree.
+To use the visualizer import the jar as a library.
+At the start of your code u type osl2.Evanston.start();.
+Then you can use the Datastructures VArray, VMap, VDoublyLinkedList, VSinglyLinkedList, VDirectedGraph, VUndirectedGraph and VTree.

 ###Datastructures
 **For all Datastructures:**